 Students must be enrolled at the University of Michigan for a bachelor’s degree with a strong quantitative background with a UGPA > 3.2.
 Majors in Statistics and in Data Science at the University of Michigan will prepare the students well for the AMDP option.

-We require applicants to complete the following courses by the end of their junior year: STATS 250/280, STATS 412, STATS 425, STATS 426, or equivalents of these courses.
+We require applicants to complete the following courses by the end of their junior year: STATS 250/280, STATS 306, and [(STATS 425 and STATS 426) or STATS 412], or equivalents of these courses.

 Applicants must show sufficient proficiency in computer programming.
 This may be satisfied by courses taken, such as EECS 182 or EECS 183, or a letter of support from a former employer or advisor.